Star Venture: Gameplay

-Star Venture was a play-by-mail computer-moderated game set in a 125-star galaxy, in which each player is the captain of one or more starships which players may utilize to achieve whatever goals they desire.
+Star Venture was a play-by-mail computer-moderated game set in a 125-star galaxy, in which each player has one or more starships at their disposal to use in whatever way they need.
 The game is open-ended and players have no victory conditions to achieve to win the game.

 Within certain limits, players begin at their starport (called Imperia) by purchasing from a menu of available starships.
 Ships are differentiated by space available to carry items (cargo, weapons, personnel, etc.), and their damage rating.
-Players use ground parties and colonies to explore worlds in the game; according to reviewer W.G> Armintrout, "Colonies are what people fight over", for economic reasons.
+Players use ground parties and colonies to explore worlds in the game; according to reviewer W.G.
+Armintrout, "Colonies are what people fight over", for economic reasons.
 Combat is part of the game to include combat between ships and between ships and colonies.
 According to Armintrout, competition in the game was fierce because many players came from Schubel & Son's game The Tribes of Crane.
 He also noted the importance of alliances in the game.